iiasa/message-ix-models/doc/global/source/message_globiom/annex/macro.rst

 It is worthwhile mentioning that MACRO as used with MESSAGE has similar origins as the MACRO module of MARKAL-MACRO :cite:`loulou_markal-macro_2004` with the exception of being soft-linked rather than hard-linked to the energy systems part of the model.

-MACRO is a single-sector macro-economic model, its only sector being the energy sector.
-All other, non-energy issues, are grouped together and treated as one in the model.

 On the one hand, while the version of MACRO described in :cite:`messner_messagemacro:_2000` like the MACRO module of Global 2100 operated at the level of electric and non-electric energy demands in the production function, the present version of MACRO operates at the level of the six commercial useful energy demands represented in MESSAGE (:ref:`message`).
 This change was made in response to electrification becoming a tangible option for the transport sector with the introduction